5 questions people ask Americans abroad – and my answers

 I guess I should mention that I live in Madrid, the lovely capital of Spain.

-So it’s possible that if you go to Vietnam, Zimbabwe or Argentina you’ll get a very different set of questions and reactions from people when you tell them you’re American.
+So it’s possible that if you go to Japan, Zimbabwe or Argentina you’ll get a very different set of questions and reactions from people when you tell them you’re American.

 This is, as usual, just my experience and my opinion.